Henbury Loop Line: Reopening

 In October 2022 the opening of a new station, North Filton, on the line was pushed back to 2026.

 In March 2023 construction work began on Ashley Down station, which, along with Filton Abbey Wood and new stations at North Filton and Henbury, will serve a planned new route along part of the Henbury Loop Line.
 The new Ashley Down station opened to passenger traffic on 28 September 2024.

-This line has been identified by Campaign for a Better Transport as a Priority 1 candidate for reopening.
+This line has been identified by Campaign for a Better Transport as a Priority 1 candidate for reopening and plans are in place to reintroduce passenger services from Bristol to Henbury as part of MetroWest.